chettriyuvraj/query-executor/README.md

 - Let's implement an in-memory B+ tree next
     - Our structure is as follows: BPlusTree -> BPlusTreeNode(interface type) -> BPlusTreeIndexElem / BPlusTreeLeafElem

+## Joins

+Nested Loop Join

+- The naive version of nested loop join would simply involve reading the two files and running a predicate function
+    - simply take in the path for the two files and the predicate and run